10 Traveller reviews from Holiday Watchdog

 more than what I expected

 "it is an incredible place with a stunning view, the host is much more than you can ever expect, you will feel pumpered for all your staying, at least we did, and every morning you are going to wake up you know your day is going to start with one of the most fullfiling and tastefull breakfast you can ever immagine.
 Now..
 I know I sound like the very good friend of the owner but the truth is, I had never met her before but...
 I am so happy I did.
+Have a nice holiday..."

 - Travel date: 8th May 2008

 Whimsical Elegance a Poetical Paradise